Large-scale simulations of Floquet physics on near-term quantum computers: Results

 The dominant contribution here is from the high-frequency truncation of the effective Hamiltonian.
 At short times, the truncation of the Kick approximation also contributes a significant oscillatory error to the averaged infidelity.
-However, the relative significance of this effect is washed out at longer times due to the contribution from the effective Hamiltonian which grows quadratically in time (compare Appendix~\ref{appendix: kick_error}).
+However, the relative significance of this effect is washed out at longer times due to the contribution from the effective Hamiltonian which grows quadratically in time (compare~\ref{app:derivation}).
+We also provide a rigorous upper bound for $\epsilon(\hat U_{\textrm{exact}}(t), \hat U_{\textrm{QHiFFS}}(t))$ in~\ref{appendix: kick_error} and show that it admits the same scaling in $t$ and $\omega$ as Eq.~\eqref{eq:error_ANNNI2D}, namely is in $\mathcal{O}\left(\frac{t^2}{\omega^{4}}\right)$.

 To support our analysis, we numerically computed the exact errors for the transversely driven BNNNI model.
 Specifically, in Fig.~\ref{fig:error_scaling} we plot these errors, and our corresponding error estimates for the parameter regime we simulated on quantum hardware.
 Namely, a $4 \times 5$ two-dimensional transversely-driven BNNNI model with $J=1$, $\kappa=0.25$, $h=2$, $\omega = 30$ (in (a)) and $t = 22.75 T$ (in (b)).
 Overall, we find an excellent, nearly indistinguishable, agreement with our analysis.